cesmii/Connector/README.md

-# SM Edge Gateway Adapters
+# SM Edge Gateway Connector adapters
 The SM Edge Gateway is a small, on-prem component of the SM Platform that facilitates secure, high-speed ingress of data into the SM Platform.

 The Gateway uses an extensible approach to protocol adaptation through the use of connector Adapters.
 Adapters can be used to adapt a variety of datasources to OPC UA for tranmission into the platform.